IOxCyber/Ultimate-Cybersecurity-Guide_UCG/Security-Insights/Common Knowledge/Threat Modeling/MS Threat Modeling.md

 | Systematic Coverage: STRIDE ensures a comprehensive look at common technical threat categories. | Technical Focus: Primarily targets design and code flaws, often neglecting broader organizational, human, or physical risks. |
 | Early Integration: Encourages security thinking early in the design phase, making fixes cheaper and easier. | Diagram Dependency: The quality of the threat model is heavily reliant on the accuracy and completeness of the DFD. |
 | Automation: The MTMT automatically generates threats based on the DFD components and trust boundaries. | Limited to Web Apps: While flexible, it is most frequently and successfully applied to web, cloud, and enterprise applications. |
-Would you like to explore a specific example, such as how STRIDE threats are applied to a component like a Data Store?